smartprocure/futil-js/README.md

 ### simpleDiffArray
 `(from, to) -> [simpleDiffChanges]` Same as `simpleDiff`, but produces an array instead of `{field, from, to}` objects instead of `{field: {from, to}`

+### diff
+`(from, to) -> diff` Same as `simpleDiff`, but also takes in count deleted properties.
+**Note:** We're considering not maintaining this in the long term, so you might probably have more success with any existing library for this purpose.

+### diffArray
+`(from, to) -> [diffChanges]` Same as `simpleDiffArray`, but also takes in count deleted properties.
+**Note:** We're considering not maintaining this in the long term, so you might probably have more success with any existing library for this purpose.

 ### pickOn
 A `_.pick` that mutates the object